Pros and Cons of Performance Max CampaignsOrbitalAds

 You can consult with your Google Ads representative to have negative placements and ad groups added.
 This method includes negative keywords, audiences, placements/URLs, topics, mobile apps, in-market categories, demographics (age and gender), household income, or parental status.

 Consider switching to manual CPC bidding or setting a maximum cost-per-click (max.
 CPC) bid limit to ensure you're not exceeding your budget with an automated bidding strategy.
-The use of max CPC bids instead of automatic bidding will keep you away from Google's help in optimizing the campaign.
+Using max CPC bids instead of automatic bidding will keep you away from Google's help in optimizing the campaign.
 Especially in promoting it according to what the advertiser needs.

 3. Difficulties Analyzing the Source of the Data